o-william-white/nhm_training/index.md

 ### Using SLURM

 ### Dos and don'ts of working on an HPC
 - Be mindful of how much memory and how many CPUs you are requesting for a job.
-You can check resource usage of a job using the `sacct` SLURM command.
+You can check resource usage of a job using the `sacct` SLURM command, and alter your memory and CPU requests for future runs accordingly.
--
+- Don't run any code/scripts that are too computaitonally intensive, or which run longer than a few minutes, on the head node (i.e. directly on the terminal).
+- Ideally, use 'scratch space' (`gpfs/nhmfsa/bulk/share/data/mbl/share/scratch/`) for storing your outputs/results.
+Remember 'scratch space' is not backed up, so transfer any valuable results to your 'groups' directory (`gpfs/nhmfsa/bulk/share/data/mbl/share/workspaces/groups`).

 ### Getting help